LiorKogan/V1/README.md

 ![V1](Pictures/Q011.png)

-The constraint 'member of df.till = 31/12/9999' means that the membership end date is _inapplicable_, hence the person is currently a member.
+The constraint 'member of df.till = 31/12/9999' means an _inapplicable_ membership end date – the person is currently a member of the Masons guild.

 ## Entity-Tags